The Gospel Core

 This week’s lessons provide us with evidences to support the resurrection of Jesus Christ.

-What is the core of the Gospel?
+What is the significance of the terms deliver and receive?

 What three points does Paul put forth in his presentation of the Gospel?